oletizi/avi-docs/src/site/docs/16.3/notifications-overview/index.md

 <a href="img/AlertConfigNew-1.png"><img class="wp-image-4997 alignright" src="img/AlertConfigNew-1.png" alt="AlertConfigNew" width="171" height="223"></a>Local notifications are marked by the alert action with an alert priority, which provides an informative mechanism for categorizing the alerts.
 While high severity alerts are more important medium or low alerts, there is no functional difference between them as far as the notifications are concerned.
 The color in the GUI will reflect the severity only.

 The alert actions object determines which types of notifications will be generated for a new alert.
-This object does not explicitly call out notifications logged to Vantage's internal database, though it does have an option to disable them via the *Only Generate External Alerts* checkbox.
+This object does not explicitly call out notifications logged to Avi Vantage's internal database, though it does have an option to disable them via the *Only Generate External Alerts* checkbox.

 ### Syslog Notifications

 Syslog messages may be sent to one or more syslog servers.
-Communication is via TCP, using a customizable port.
-Most syslog servers listening to non-encrypted TCP default to port 601.
+Communication is non-encrypted via UDP, using a customizable port.
+According to <a href="https://tools.ietf.org/html/rfc5426">RFC 5426</a>, syslog receivers *must* support accepting syslog datagrams on the well-known port 514 (Avi Vantage's default), but may be configurable to listen on a different port.

 Configuring syslog notifications pushes alerts to syslog servers.
-It does not export Vantage's virtual service logs.
+It does not export Avi Vantage's virtual service logs.
 These may be pulled from an external logging system via the API, or may be scripted to push from the Avi Controller to a remote log system.

 ### Email Notifications